Stockton & Modesto Art Galleries, Museums, Supplies & More

 If you want to check out the best art galleries and museums in Stockton and Modesto you can head to:

-The LH Horton Jr Art Gallery offers excellent exhibition opportunities to local, regional, and national artists, lenders and guest curators.
-The Mexican Heritage Center is a pioneer in bringing Mexican visual and performing arts to the Stockton community.
-Their Day of the Dead events are definitely worth checking out.
+The Mexican Heritage Center is open from 7am to 2pm Monday through Friday as a pioneer in bringing Mexican visual and performing arts to the Stockton community while their Day of the Dead events are certainly something you won’t want to miss.

-The Stockton Art League Goodwin Gallery has a free artist demonstrations program in your area to help you learn about processes and concepts that are presented by professional and emerging artists.
-They also offer a youth art program which provides art education classes to students ages 6-17.
+There are free artist demonstrations program in your area to help you learn about processes and concepts that are presented by professional and emerging artists at the Stockton Art League Goodwin Gallery which opens at noon Thursday through Saturday.
+They also offer a youth art program which provides educational classes to students ages 6-17.

 Materials & Supplies Near You